NordAct/useless-reptile/MOD_DESCRIPTION.md

 ### Mobs
 - **Swamp Wyvern** - can be found on swamps and tamed with 1-2 stacks of raw chicken.
 You can ride tamed Swamp Wyverns with use of a saddle.
 You can also get acid from it by right-clicking with empty bottle and use the acid later as any other potion.
 Cannot equip armor. \
   Can shoot acid blasts with mediocre accuracy and bite.

 - **Moleclaw** - can be found in caves and tamed with 0.5-1 stacks of beetroot.
 Needs saddle to be ridden, useful for digging.
 Afraid of light, but can ignore it if Moleclaw Helmet is equipped. \
   By default can only destroy blocks that wooden pickaxe can break.
 You can use strength or weakness potions to break blocks requiring stronger tool or to completely prevent block breaking.\
   Has only melee AoE attacks.

 - **River Pikehorn** - can be found near non-frozen rivers and on beaches.
 You can tame it with bucket of tropical fish and use flute for extra level of control over your Pikehorns, like sending them to fish for you or attack some mob.
 Oh, and also you can put one on your head (you have to crouch to put dragon on and off). \
   Has only melee attacks.

 - **Lightning Chaser** - can appear during thunderstorms near any player.
 To tame it you have to defeat it in a fight by taking down to low HP and successfully hitting it with lightning at least 3 times (you can use Trident with Channelling enchantment for that).
 Can be ridden with saddle on. \
   Lightning breath attacks can trigger same effect as normal lightning strike (i.e. transforming Villagers into Witches, creating charged Creepers, e.t.c.), but without setting target on fire.
 And also destroys blocks.
 Shockwave attack can be used to deflect projectiles and push back mobs.
 Shockwave can be used only if dragon is flying, otherwise dragon can use bite. \
-Both shockwave and lightning breath inflict shock effect that decreases attack and movement speed and obscures vision.
+  Both shockwave and lightning breath inflict shock effect that decreases attack and movement speed and obscures vision. \
+  __**Note: some pre 0.8.0 mod versions (like versions for Minecraft 1.20.1) have this dragon, but it cannot appear naturally and lacks some parts of AI**__

 ### Items
 - **Vortex Horn** - upgraded version of Goat Horn that can be used to store your dragons inside it